kronicle-tech/kronicle-website/configuration.markdown

 | OPENAPI_SPEC_SERVERS_{index}_URL | This setting can be used to show a custom `server` entry in the OpenAPI spec served by Kronicle Service on its `/actuator/openapi` service endpoint.
 Multiple entries can be configured.  `{index}` should start from zero and be incremented by 1 for each server.  | https://demo-service.kronicle.tech | Optional | N/A |
 | OPENAPI_SPEC_SERVERS_{index}_DESCRIPTION | This setting is paired with the OPENAPI_SPEC_SERVERS_{index}_URL setting.
 It controls the description to show for a custom server entry in Kronicle Service's OpenAPI spec.  | The demo instance of Kronicle Service | Optional | N/A |

+## End of the Guide

+This is the end of the getting started guide.
+See the [Kronicle Walkthrough](https://youtu.be/xNvoxBmMQdk) video for a general overview of Kronicle and the [Live Demo](http://demo.kronicle.tech) for a real running instance of Kronicle.